Fellow Since 1992

-This profile was prepared when Jagdish Pradhan was elected to the Ashoka Fellowship in 1992.
+This description of Jagdish Pradhan's work was prepared when Jagdish Pradhan was elected to the Ashoka Fellowship in 1992.

 The New Idea